victordgr8t/aws-bootcamp-cruddur-2023/journal/week1.md

       sudo apt install -y postgresql-client-13 libpq-dev
 ```

-  - Next step:- We test if both service are installed and running smoothly as expected.
+  - Next step:- We test if both services are installed and running smoothly as expected.

-   - First we install the postrges extension on vscode called 'PostGreSQL' to enable us navigate the service efficiently.
+   - First we install the postrges extension on vscode called 'PostGreSQL' to enable us navigate through the service efficiently.

       - Once installed navigate to database explorer on the left pane on vscode click add connection to set up.
       - Make sure to set password and click connect then type in the commands below and follow the prompt to test if postgres is configure and works perfectly.
 Remember to put the password you set when configuring the the connection in database explorer.

 ```sh
  psql -Upostgres --host localhost